NREL/fpeam/Documentation.md

 * MOVES: Off-farm, on-road transportation of biomass to biorefineries.
 * NONROAD: On-farm use of agricultural equipment.
 Includes emissions from fuel combustion and equipment operation.
 * Chemical: Emissions from volatilization of nitrogenous fertilizers, herbicides and insecticides.
-* FugitiveDust: Fugitive dust (PM2.5 and PM10) emissions from on-farm transportation.
+* FugitiveDust: Fugitive dust (PM2.5 and PM10) emissions from on-farm activities.

 Config files are used for each module.
-Values in config files with sources

-Within each section, GUI user options list the FPEAM parameters and options that can be controlled via the built-in GUI.
+Within each config file section, GUI user options list the FPEAM parameters and options that can be controlled via the built-in GUI.
 These are considered basic options necessary for the average user to construct FPEAM scenarios.
 Advanced user options cannot be controlled via the GUI; they must be changed manually by editing the .ini files for FPEAM and for each module.
 Advanced user options are not considered to be necessary for the average user to define and run FPEAM scenarios, but may be useful in defining custom scenarios that explore alternative supply chain options.

 ## Input data and formatting

 A default for each data set described in this section is provided with the FPEAM code base and can be used to run basic scenarios.
 Any or all of these data sets can be altered or replaced by users to run custom scenarios.
 Any changes to the format (column names, column data types, etc) of any data set will break FPEAM.

+This section describes the basic crop production data on which every FPEAM module runs.
+Several modules require additional input data, which can also be revised or replaced by users.
+These additional input data are discussed in the section for each module.

 ### Crop equipment and activity budget

 Columns and data types

-Typical source of budget data (POLYSYS?)
+Typical source of budget data

 Changes to make to the default budget data to model different scenarios